June 2011 • ISBN 978-1-64453-114-3 • $100.00

 In this book the author reveals how medicine shows, both ancient and modern, galvanized Jonathan Swift’s imagination and inspired his wittiest satiric voices.
 Swift dubbed these multifaceted traveling entertainments his Stage-itinerant or “Mountebank’s Stage.”
 In the course of arguing that the stage-itinerant formed an irresistible model for A Tale of a Tub, Ormsby-Lennon also surmises that the mountebank’s stage will disclose that missing link, long sought, which connects the twin objects of Swift’s ire: gross corruptions in both religion and learning.
 In the early modern medicine show, the quack doctor delivered a loquacious harangue, infused with magico-mysticism and pseudoscience, high-astounding promises, and boastful narcissism.
 To help him sell his panaceas and snake-oil, he employed a Merry Andrew and a motley troupe of performers.
 From their stages, many quacks also peddled their own books, almanacs, and other ephemera, providing Grub Street with many of its best-sellers.
 Hacks practiced, quite literally, as quacks.
 Merry Andrew and mountebank traded costumes, whiskers, and voices.
 Swift apes them all in the Tale.

 About the Author

-Hugh Ormsby-Lennon is professor of eighteenth-century studies at Villanova University.
+Hugh Ormsby-Lennon is Professor Emeritus of English at Villanova University.